-No federal rare, threatened, or endangered species are known to occur at NSA Annapolis, but several protected species have potential to occur.
-Northern long-eared bat (Myotis septentrionalis), a federally threatened species, has not been documented on NSA Annapolis (NAVFAC Washington, 2017), but is considered by USFWS to be potentially present within the project area (USFWS, 2020a).
+No federal rare, threatened, or endangered species are known to occur at the Lower and Upper Yards, but several protected species have the potential to occur.
+Northern long-eared bat (Myotis septentrionalis), a federally threatened species, has not been documented on NSA Annapolis (NAVFAC Washington, 2017), but it is considered by USFWS to be potentially present within the project area (USFWS, 2021a).
+Monarch butterfly (Danaus plexippus), a candidate species for listing under the Endangered Species Act, is also considered by USFWS to be potentially present in the project area (USFWS, 2021a).
 The bald eagle (Haliaeetus leucocephalus), which is delisted but still protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act, is present in the vicinity.
 The closest bald eagle nest is documented south of the Chesapeake Bay Bridge, approximately two miles east of NSA Annapolis (NAVFAC Washington, 2011).
+MDNR, Wildlife and Heritage Service, noted there are no records for federal- or state-listed rare, threatened, or endangered species within the project area (Appendix B, dated August 4, 2020).

 In addition, some protected fish and marine mammals have potential to be present in the waters near NSA Annapolis.
 Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus) and shortnose sturgeon (Acipenser brevirostrum), both listed as endangered under the Endangered Species Act, are present in the Chesapeake Bay and some of its tributary rivers but are unlikely to be present in College Creek or the Severn River.
-Several federally protected marine mammal and sea turtle species also have the potential to occur in the Chesapeake Bay; bottlenose dolphin (Tursiops truncatus) has been observed in the

-Severn River near NSA Annapolis but other marine mammals and sea turtles have not.
+Several federally protected marine mammal and sea turtle species also have the potential to occur in the Chesapeake Bay; bottlenose dolphin (Tursiops truncatus) has been observed in the Severn River near NSA Annapolis, but other marine mammals and sea turtles have not.
 These species are discussed further in Section 3.5.2.3.
 Protected species, including state-listed species, are discussed in each respective section below.